-Designed to provide a solid foundation in sustainable agricultural practices, our on-farm apprenticeships are for those with some previous experience and include education in farm management and business skills.
+Our on-farm apprenticeships provide a solid foundation in sustainable agricultural practices.
+Designed for aspiring farmers with some previous experience, apprentice education focuses on farm management as well as business skills.

 Begun in 2007, our apprentice program is designed to provide a solid foundation in sustainable agriculture and additional training in managerial skills for more experienced apprentices.
-Through a combination of classroom and in-field instruction apprentices gain experience with the broad array of skills needed for success in managing a small-scale sustainable farm.
-To date, we have trained close to 50 aspiring young farmers since then, a majority of whom have continued careers in agriculture and local food systems.
+Through a combination of classroom and in-field instruction apprentices gain experience with the broad array of skills needed for success in managing a sustainable farm.
+To date, we have trained close to 50 aspiring young farmers, a majority of whom have continued careers in agriculture and local food systems.

 In order to supplement the education our farming apprentices receive in our fields and in the classroom, we participate in the Collaborative Regional Alliance for Farmer Training (CRAFT), which is a model for sharing complementary farm training in collaboration with participating farms.